genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 ### 5. Deployment

+Now that the back end of our application is built, it's time to deploy it.

 The Genesis deploy plugin provides several tasks that help to set up the Genesis environment so that you can deploy a project to it.
 It can be used on Linux machines (local and over SSH) or Windows machines with WSL support.

-This guide will show you how to configure the Genesis deploy plugin so you can easily set up a Genesis environment and deploy to it, covering WSL (Windows Subsystem for Linux) configuration.

 #### Pre-requisites

-If not already in place in your gradle project, add a sub-module called _application_**-deploy** under _application_**/server/jvm/**
+You should hava a sub-module called alpha-deploy under ../server/jvm.

 Ensure the **build.gradle.kts** in this sub-module has the following entry